<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 Turning Around a Toxic Sales Culture

 A toxic culture prevents growth by preventing the individuals in an organization to grow and develop.
 The only way to turn things around is to remove the sources of the toxicity—the manager.
-By removing the toxic leader, you begin to help your sales team and the culture recover.
+By removing the toxic leader, you begin to help your sales environment team and the culture recover.
 Eliminating blame and the punitive nature of a toxic culture, you improve the environment.
 Better results come from better salespeople, not through greater activity.
 Success requires the right balance of activity and effectiveness, and a good leader understands how to foster that.
 A sales force should feel like a team, and they should work together to improve their results.

 Too often, sales leaders allow a sales manager create a toxic culture.
 Then, instead of removing the toxic manager, leaders try to coach them, and let the toxic culture continue.
-There is no toxic sales manager worth trading for your culture and your sales force.
+There is no toxic sales manager worth trading for your culture and your sales environment force.
 To repair the toxic environment, you must first remove the source.
 By putting people first, you improve your results.

 Post by Anthony Iannarino on October 20, 2022